Episode 2: Skin Tone and Undertone.

 -

-Your veins: Observe your wrist in natural light.
+Your veins: Look at your wrist in natural light.
 If your veins appear blue or purple, you likely have a cool undertone.
-If they are more green, your undertone is probably warm.
+If they appear more green, your undertone is probably warm.

 -

-Jewelry: Does yellow gold flatter you more?
-You are likely in the warm tones.
-If it's silver or white gold that brightens you, you are probably cool.
-Both look good on you?
-You are neutral.
+Jewelry: Does yellow gold suit you better?
+You likely have a warm undertone.
+If silver or white gold makes you look more radiant, you probably have a cool undertone.
+Do both look good on you?
+You have a neutral undertone.

-Which silk scarf colors to wear according to your complexion and undertone?
+Which silk scarf colors should you wear based on your skin tone and undertone?

-Light skin tones are luminous and delicate but can sometimes appear dull if you choose tones that are too neutral or too close to the skin color.
-The goal is to create a gentle contrast.
+Light skin tones are luminous and delicate, but can sometimes look dull if you choose shades that are too neutral or too close to your skin tone.
+The goal is to create a subtle contrast.

 -

-Our selection: our Mistral or Au Coucher prints, which combine pale and cool colors with brighter ones, adding intensity and contrast while maintaining some softness, or our Forêt print, which contrasts very elegantly on light skin. -
+Our selection: our Mistral or Sunset prints, which combine pale and cool colors with brighter ones, adding intensity and contrast while maintaining a soft look, or our Forêt , which contrasts very elegantly against fair skin. -

-Warm undertone: Warm and soft shades like peach, coral, or camel are very beautiful on this type of complexion.
-Choose a scarf with caramel brown shades or an orange scarf to elegantly highlight your complexion.
-These warm shades bring a touch of light without overwhelming light skin.
+Warm undertone: Warm and soft shades like peach, coral, or camel look beautiful on this skin tone.
+Choose a scarf in caramel brown tones or an orange scarf to elegantly highlight your complexion.
+These warm shades add a touch of light without overwhelming fair skin.

-Our selection: our L'Herbier rose scarf, with its rosy peach background, and our Mistral terracotta print, with its combination of navy and terracotta, are ideal for a pale complexion with a warm undertone.
+Our selection: our Herbarium pink scarf, with its rosy peach background, and our Mistral terracotta print, with its combination of navy and terracotta, are ideal for a pale complexion with a warm undertone.

 Medium skin tones are often very versatile, especially if they have a neutral undertone.